mikeseese/video-face-recognition/README.md

 The `start.sh`, `stop.sh`, and `restart.sh` scripts in this directory are just wrappers around `docker-compose start|stop|restart`.

 ### Maintenance Mode
-A helper `maintenance.sh` script is also available. `./maintenance.sh start` will run `./stop.sh` and start a lightweight webserver to display a maintenance page. `./maintenance.sh stop` will stop the maintenace page webserver and run `./start.sh`.
+A helper `maintenance.sh` script is also available. `sudo ./maintenance.sh start` will run `sudo ./stop.sh` and start a lightweight webserver to display a maintenance page. `sudo ./maintenance.sh stop` will stop the maintenace page webserver and run `sudo ./start.sh`.
 You may style the maintenance page at [maintenance/index.html](maintenance/index.html).

 ### Export/Import Persistent Data
 If you need to export/import persistent data for any reason (regular backups, hardware issues/upgrades, etc.), there are two helper scripts for that as well.